 Household income is an important indicator of the resources available to the population to satisfy its basic needs.
 It can be a symbol of life satisfaction and perceived self-worth for individuals within a population.
-A household's net disposable income represents the resources available to a household after payment of tax and housing costs like rent and mortgages.
-The median is used to prevent small numbers of very high or very low values from distorting the central tendency.
-This figure increased between 2015 and 2016.
-Data for 2017 will become available in November 2019 and is published on www.gov.gg/household, where more detailed information on household income is available.
+In this report, a household's net disposable income represents the resources available to a household after payment of tax but before housing costs, and is shown as a per capita figure - it should be noted that in the last report this was stated per household but, following further research, it was found that the OECD figures were stated on a per capita basis.
+The figures have been restated per capita in this edition.
+This figure increased between 2015 and 2017.
+Data for 2018 will become available in November 2020 and is published on www.gov.gg/household, where more detailed information on household income is available.
 These figures are converted to Purchasing Power Parity, which adjusts for differences in currency exchange rates and differences in the cost of non-housing goods and services in different jurisdictions, using a UK conversion factor to allow comparison with other jurisdictions.
-Median household income in Guernsey is very high relative to comparator jurisdictions, reflecting low levels of unemployment and a high level of employment in sectors with a high level of added value.
+Household income in Guernsey is fairly high relative to many comparator jurisdictions, reflecting low levels of unemployment and a high level of employment in sectors with a high level of added value.

-2.1 Our economy
+2.1 Our economy (continued)

 The Household Income report also contains information on the Gini coefficient - a measure of statistical dispersion intended to represent the income distribution of a nation's residents.
 A Gini coefficient of zero expresses perfect equality, where all values are the same (for example where everyone has the same income).
 A Gini coefficient of 1 expresses maximal inequality among values (e.g. where only one household has all the income within a population, and all others have none).
-In Guernsey the Gini coefficient for gross equivalised income in 2016 was 0.40.
-The OECD average was 0.316.
+In Guernsey the Gini coefficient for net equivalised income in 2017 was 0.37.
+The OECD average was 0.32.